awsdocs/aws-data-exchange-user-guide/doc_source/jobs.md

 | --- |
 | The Amazon Redshift data set type is in preview release for AWS Data Exchange and is subject to change\. |

-AWS Data Exchange jobs are asynchronous import or export operations that you can use to create or copy assets, in addition to export operations you can use to copy revisions\.
-If you're a data set owner \(provider\), you can perform both import and export operations\.
-However, a subscriber with an entitlement to a data set can only perform an export operation\.
+AWS Data Exchange jobs are asynchronous import or export operations\.

+As a provider, you can create and manage your data sets that you want to publish to a product\.
+You can download \(export\) or copy your assets or revisions to Amazon Simple Storage Service \(Amazon S3\) or a signed URL\.
+In addition, providers can import assets from an Amazon API Gateway API or import assets from an Amazon Redshift datashare \(Preview\)\.

+As a subscriber, you can view and access the data sets that you have an entitlement to through a subscription\.
+You can use the API operations to download \(export\) or copy your entitled data sets to Amazon S3 for use with a variety of AWS analytics and machine learning services\.

 To create or copy assets or copy revisions through jobs, you can use the AWS Management Console, AWS Command Line Interface \(AWS CLI\), your own REST application, or one of the AWS SDKs\.

 Jobs are deleted 90 days after they are created\.